StaxWP/stax-addons-elementor/readme.txt

 Beautiful & Fast add-ons for Elementor.
 Enhance your site building experience with Stax Elementor Addons

 == Description ==
-Stax Elementor Addons is a very fast and lightweight plugin that adds new widgets and enhancements to existing Elementor.
+Stax Elementor Addons is a very fast and lightweight plugin that adds new widgets and enhancements to Elementor.

 We use a super modular approach so any CSS or Javascript for a module is added to the page only if you use that widget.
 Also you can enable just the modules you want to see and use in the Elementor interface.